 If I choose to grow my business and for that I have to spend more time working (change in my behaviour), it would mean I may have less time to spend with my family (impact on other areas of my life).
 As a result my wife and children may feel bad about getting less time or attention.
 This may lead to problems in my relationships (undesirable outcome).

 Thus a change in me in one area creates a ripple effect in other areas of my life and in the lives of others around me.
 If these ripple effects are also positive, than my action is ecological, but if the ripple effect leads to undesirable outcomes, than the action is not ecological, and so the subconscious may resist these kind of actions or goals.

 In short, a change is not ecological when:

 - It would lead to problems in certain areas of my life or the lives of people around me.
 Above mentioned example represents the same.

-- It would require on my part to let go of something or someone that is important to me.
-For example if I like getting attention and I’m getting a lot of attention from people around me because of some problems that I’m facing, than I may resist resolving the problem because resolution of problem may lead to reduction in attention that I’m getting.
+- It would require me to let go of something or someone important to me.
+For example if I like getting attention and getting a lot of attention from people around me because of some problems that I’m facing, than I may resist resolving the problem because resolution of problem may lead to reduction in attention that I’m getting.